Written by

 The thing with junk fees is that on surface value they look small: $30 here, $15 there.
 But in reality they represent something much more.
 On a very simple level, these fees add up.
 Reuters quotes President Biden saying “Research shows that without realizing it, folks can end up paying as much as 20% more because of hidden junk fees than they would have paid if they could see the full price up front and compare it with other options.
 It's wrong.”

-What’s more, junk fees disproportionately affect low-income individuals who are already financially strained: those who live paycheck-to-paycheck and don’t necessarily have the ability to absorb these hidden and unexpected charges.
+Junk fees also disproportionately affect low-income individuals who are already financially strained: those who live paycheck-to-paycheck and don’t necessarily have the ability to absorb these hidden and unexpected charges.
 They force these consumers to divert their hard-earned money away from paying bills and savings, perpetuating the cycle of debt and financial insecurity for many families.

 And there is also an impact on the wider economy.
 The lack of price transparency has a detrimental impact on business competition.
 When consumers and businesses are not provided with complete and clear information about the true costs of products and services, it creates an uneven playing field for businesses and stifles fair competition.
 Such lack of transparency allows some companies to gain an unfair advantage, as they can offer deceptively lower prices, drawing customers away from more transparent competitors.

-This not only hinders consumer choice but also reduces the incentive for businesses to innovate and offer better value for money.
-In the long run, this can lead to market distortions, reduced efficiency, and a less competitive economy, ultimately limiting growth and innovation.
+This both hinders consumer choice and reduces the incentive for businesses to innovate and offer better value for money.
+In the long run, this can lead to market distortions and a less competitive economy, ultimately limiting growth and innovation.
 In order to promote a healthy and competitive economic environment, it is essential to ensure that pricing is transparent and that consumers have access to all relevant information when making purchasing decisions.

 But junk fees are not illegal…yet

-President Biden is urging congress to pass a law, the Junk Fees Prevention Act (JFPA), introduced by Reps.
+President Biden is urging congress to pass The Junk Fees Prevention Act (JFPA), introduced by Reps.
 Ruben Gallego (D-AZ) and and Jeff Jackson (D-NC).
 This law would eliminate junk fees and provide more price transparency for Americans, as well as fairer competition.
 The Biden administration categorizes junk fees into four categories:

-Passing this legislation would have a profoundly positive impact on both individual consumers, as well as the overall economy.
-It would ensure transparency and fairness in financial transactions, protecting consumers from hidden or excessive charges.
+Passing this legislation would have a profoundly positive impact on both individual consumers as well as the overall economy by ensuring transparency and fairness in financial transactions, protecting consumers from hidden charges.

-If this legislation is passed, hundreds of companies (if not more) will have to change the way they structure pricing in order to ensure compliance.
-Plaintiff’s attorneys will play a huge role in helping to ensure no company is cutting corners, and sending a signal to businesses that they can no longer exploit Americans with fees of this kind.
+If this legislation is passed, hundreds of companies (if not more) will have to change the way they structure pricing in order to ensure compliance, and plaintiffs attorneys will play a huge role in helping to ensure no company is cutting corners.

 How has America reacted to the potential JFPA?